Silverr12/DMA-CFW-Guide/README.md

 ### Using RWEverything
 <sup> I will eventually update the guide to utilise Arbor which provides more concise information
-Press PCI Devices in the top left and navigate the list to find your donor card Once in here, under "Summary" on the right hand side, take note of the:
+Press PCI Devices in the top left and navigate the list to find your donor card Once in here, under "Summary" on the right-hand side, take note of the:
 1. Device & Vendor ID, under Summary it will display for example as _0x2G4H5302_, disregarding the 0x, the first 4 letters/numbers are your Device ID, and the other 4 the Vendor ID.
 2. Revision ID
 3. BAR1